rfuentes89/MRI_recon_personal/README.md

 1. Create a JSON configuration file to specify the parameters for the reconstruction.
    See an example in [`configs/example.json`](configs/example.json), it has comments on each parameter.
-    * You should create your own copy of `configs/example.json`
+    * You should NOT edit the `example.json` file, you should create your own copy
     * Set the `run_name` to something appropriate (it will be used in the output files later, see below)

 2. Run the `main.m` script either from the MATLAB editor or from the terminal:
     1. Option 1, MATLAB Editor: open the `main.m` file,
-       set the `config_fname` variable in the first lines to the name of your configuration file, then run the script (e.g. section by section, or the whole file at once)
+       set the `config_fname` variable in the first lines to the name of your configuration file, then run the script (e.g. section by section, the whole file at once, or as you prefer)
     2. Option 2, run from a terminal:
        `matlab -nodisplay -batch "config_fname='/path/to/your/config.json'; main;"`.
-       Note: you'll need to run in the MATLAB Editor at least once for each twix file, [read below](#saving-motion-curves)
+       Note: first you'll need to run in the MATLAB Editor at least once for each twix file, [read below](#saving-motion-curves)

 ### Output files

-These files will be stored:
+After running `main.m` successfully, these files will be stored:
 * A JSON file with the configuration `<OUTPUT_FOLDER>/config/<RUN_NAME>.json`
 * DICOM files in the folder `<OUTPUT_FOLDER>/dcm/<RUN_NAME>/`

-Other files might be saved as well, see JSON options `save_`
+Other files might be saved as well, see JSON options starting with `save_`, for example save_csm`.

 ### Saving motion curves

 To run the script from the terminal, you'll first need to save the motion curves to a file:

-1. Run the `main.m` script from the MATLAB editor up to the "Step 5: Reading iNAVs"
+1. Prepare your JSON file, and set the option `load_motion_curves: false`
-    * Set the JSON option `load_motion_curves: false`
+2. Run the `main.m` script from the MATLAB editor up to the "Step 5: Reading iNAVs"
-2. You will be prompted to make a selection on the iNAV, and motion curves will be calculated
+3. You will be prompted to make a selection on the iNAV, and motion curves will be calculated
-3. Motion curves will be saved to `<OUTPUT_FOLDER>/motion_curves/<TWIX_FNAME>.mat`
+4. Motion curves will be saved to `<OUTPUT_FOLDER>/motion_curves/<TWIX_FNAME>.mat`
-4. Repeat this process for each twix file you need to process
+5. Repeat this process for each twix file you need to process

-Then, you can run the script from the terminal, and motion curves will be loaded from the `.mat` file (using the JSON option `load_motion_curves: true`).
+After that, you can run from the terminal using the JSON option `load_motion_curves: true`, so the script loads the motion curves from the `.mat` file.